mystery-e204/mpidb/tools/mpidbc/README.md

 ## Currently available templates

 * txt
-  * Easy-to-read plain-text format that can easily parsed by external tools.
+  * Easy-to-read plain-text format that can easily be parsed by external tools.
 * vscode
   * Launch-configuration file (```launch.json```) for [Visual Studio Code](https://github.com/Microsoft/vscode).
   * To launch the debugging session from within the IDE: